 III.
 As regarding rhythm: to compose in sequence of the musical phrase, not in sequence of the metronome.

-An Imagist anthology was published in 1914 that collected work by William Carlos Williams, Richard Aldington, and James Joyce, as well as H. D. and Pound.
-Other Imagists included F. S. Flint, D. H. Lawrence, and John Gould Fletcher.
-By the time the anthology appeared, Amy Lowell had effectively appropriated Imagism and was seen as the movement's leader.
+In 1914, Des Imagistes: An Anthology (A. and C. Boni), a collection assembled and edited by Pound, was published; it collected work by William Carlos Williams, Richard Aldington, James Joyce, and H. D. Other imagists included F. S. Flint, D. H. Lawrence, and John Gould Fletcher.
+By the time the anthology appeared, Amy Lowell had effectively appropriated imagism and was seen as the movement's leader.
 Three years later, even Lowell thought the movement had run its course.
-Pound by then was claiming that he invented Imagism to launch H. D.'s career.
-Though Imagism as a movement was over by 1917, the ideas about poetry embedded in the Imagist doctrine profoundly influenced free verse poets throughout the twentieth century.
+Pound by then was claiming that he invented imagism to launch H. D.'s career.
+Though imagism as a movement was over by 1917, the ideas about poetry embedded in the imagist doctrine profoundly influenced free verse poets throughout the twentieth century.